tomfitz96/InfloTechTask/README.md

 * Implement authentication and login based on the users being stored.
 * Implement bundling of static assets.
 * Update the data access layer to use a real database, and implement database schema migrations.

+### 6. Future-Proof the Application (Platform)

+Add additional layers to the application that will ensure that it is scaleable with many users or developers.
+For example:
+* Add CI pipelines to run tests and build the application.
+* Add CD pipelines to deploy the application to cloud infrastructure.
+* Add IaC to support easy deployment to new environments.
+* Introduce a message bus and/or worker to handle long-running operations.

 ## Additional Notes